 10 DIY 8×8 Chicken Coop Plans

 A well-constructed chicken coop plan is an effort worth making.
-There are many options, ranging from basic and cheap to complex.
-With several choices accessible and a universe of innovative potential to DIY, deciding whatever you desire in a coop may seem overwhelming.
+There are many options, ranging from basic and cheap to complex. explore these ten coop plans and designs which will add beauty and purpose to your backyard.

 1. 8×8 Chicken Coop and Run